wouter-swierstra/SoftwareProject/00-slides.md

 * How did the client respond to the demo?

-Every other week, have a short meeting with the Scrum Master.
+Every other week, have a short meeting with the Scrum Master/Coach and another (rotating) team member.

 --------------------------------------------------------------------------------